-The LP entered into senior secured credit facilities on January 31, 2006, which include a revolving credit facility of up to \$5 million (the "Revolving Facility") and a term credit facility in an amount up to \$42 million (the "Term Facility").
-As at December 31, 2007, no funds had been drawn on the revolving credit facility.
+The LP entered into senior secured credit facilities on January 31, 2006, which include a revolving credit facility of up to \$5.0 million (the "Revolving Facility") and a term credit facility in an amount up to \$42.0 million (the "Term Facility").
+As at December 31, 2008, no funds had been drawn on the revolving credit facility.
 The term facility is fully drawn.
 The Term Facility and the Revolving Facility are collectively referred to herein as the "Credit Facilities".

 The Revolving Facility is used for general corporate purposes, including the payment of distributions, as required due to cash flow fluctuations.
-The Revolving Facility is available until January 30, 2009.
-The Term Facility is a term facility that will mature January 30, 2009, with no scheduled repayments of principal required prior to maturity.
-As the Credit Facilities will mature no later than the third anniversary thereof, there can be no assurance that future borrowings, whether as a refinancing of the Credit Facilities or otherwise, will be available to the LP, or available on acceptable terms, in an amount sufficient to fund the LP's needs.
+The Revolving Facility may be extended on a yearly basis pursuant to its terms and is presently available until January 29, 2010.
+The Term Facility, the term of which was extended in 2008 and will mature January 29, 2010, has no scheduled repayments of principal required prior to maturity.
+There can be no assurance that future borrowings, whether as a refinancing of the Credit Facilities or otherwise, will be available to the LP, or available on acceptable terms, in an amount sufficient to fund the LP's needs.
 See "Risk Factors - Leverage and Restrictive Covenants in Agreements Relating to Indebtedness of the Partnership".